ANALYTICS SOLUTIONS2025-09-13⏱️ 14 min read

 Use cases

-We have done time-series forecasting to know the future revenue of a company.
+We have used time-series forecasting to predict a company's future revenue.

 1. We first checked the whole dataset for null values.
-If there are any null values, those rows are deleted.
+If any rows contain null values, those rows are deleted.

-2. ADF test is done to check if the series is stationary.
+2. The ADF test is used to determine whether the series is stationary.

 3. We have used two models for forecasting: the Prophet model and Exponential Smoothing.

-4. The Prophet model considers the seasonal component of the series.
-We can mention whether there are seasonal components or not.
+4. The Prophet model accounts for the series' seasonal component.
+We can mention whether there are seasonal components.

 Exponential smoothing has three versions:

-1. Simple exponential model: This model takes only detrended and deseasonalized data.
+1. The exponential model: This model takes only detrended and deseasonalized data.

 2. Double exponential smoothing: This model considers only trends for time-series analysis.